2023 Turkey–Syria earthquakes: In Turkey

-In Hatay Province, at least 9,224 buildings were partially or totally destroyed.
-In Antakya about 3,100 buildings were destroyed, and up to 80 percent of the city's buildings required demolition.
-The districts of Kırıkhan and İskenderun were razed.
-Collapse of the luxury Rönesans Rezidans apartment trapped an estimated 800 people, and killed an unknown number.
-The runway of Hatay Airport was split and uplifted, causing flight cancellations.
-By 12 February, the Ankara Metropolitan Municipality completed repairs on the airport, allowing its reopening.
+In Hatay Province, 13,517 buildings collapsed, 8,162 required demolition and 67,346 were heavily damaged, along with 215,255 houses.
+The districts of Antakya, Kırıkhan and İskenderun were the most affected.
+In Antakya, 70 percent of homes and 6,369 buildings collapsed, 3,734 had to be demolished and 21,830 were badly damaged.
+The runway at Hatay Airport was split and uplifted, causing flight cancellations.
+The Ankara Metropolitan Municipality completed repairs on the airport on 12 February, allowing its reopening.
 Two provincial hospitals and a police station were destroyed, and a gas pipeline exploded.
-The building that housed the assembly of Hatay State was destroyed, as was St. Paul's Church and the Habib'i Neccar Mosque, while damage was reported at the Antakya Synagogue and the Hatay Archaeology Museum.
+The building that housed the assembly of Hatay State was destroyed, as was St. Paul's Church and the Habib'i Neccar Mosque, while damage occurred at the Antakya Synagogue and the Hatay Archaeology Museum.
 Several dozen buildings in Güzelburç district and nearly every house in the central and Cebrail districts collapsed.
 Most of the squad and coaching staff of the local football club Hatayspor were initially trapped in the collapse of their headquarters in Antakya before being rescued, with player Christian Atsu and sporting director Taner Savut dying.
+At least 982 buildings were destroyed, 8,894 others were badly damaged and 943 had to be demolished in Defne.
+In Reyhanlı, 318 buildings collapsed and 1,661 others were severely damaged or required demolition.
+In Kumlu, 131 buildings were destroyed, 738 others were severely damaged and 84 others required demolition.
+At least 58 buildings collapsed and 669 others were badly damaged or had to be demolished in Payas.

+The collapse of the luxury Rönesans Rezidans apartment trapped an estimated 800 people, killing at least 269 and leaving 46 missing as presumed dead.
+In May 2023, an investigation by The New York Times found that inadequate design and safety lapses may have contributed to its collapse.
+An engineer revealed to the newspaper; "the building violated the basic tenets of engineering," after inspecting its blueprints.
+Contractors of the building said they adhered to building regulations but those were not enough against the earthquake.